 Overview

-The Minnesota Department of Natural Resources (DNR) has up to $1,060,000 available to Tribal governments and local entities such as lake associations, watershed districts, cities, and counties for the management of curly-leaf pondweed, Eurasian watermilfoil, flowering rush and/or starry stonewort.
+The Minnesota Department of Natural Resources (DNR) has up to $1,060,000 available to local entities such as lake associations, watershed districts, cities, and counties, as well as Tribal governments, for the management of curly-leaf pondweed, Eurasian watermilfoil, flowering rush and/or starry stonewort.
+Funding comes from Minnesota’s invasive species account, which is largely funded by the invasive species surcharge on watercraft registrations and on nonresident fishing licenses.

 The goal of the DNR’s Invasive Aquatic Plant Management Program (IAPM) is to minimize harmful effects caused by invasive aquatic plants while also protecting natural resources and their use.